blockcypher/gobcy/README.md

 //query away
 fmt.Println(bc.GetChain())
+fmt.Println(bc.GetBlock(300000,"",nil))
 ```

 ## Usage

 Check the "types.go" file for information on the return types.
 Almost all API calls are supported, with a few dropped to reduce complexity.
+If an API call supports URL parameters, it will likely appear as a `params map[string]string` variable in the API method.
+You can check the docs for supported URL flags.

-For more information on the API, check out [BlockCypher's documentation](http://dev.blockcypher.com/).
-We've heavily commented the code following Golang convention, so you might also find [the GoDoc quite useful.](http://godoc.org/github.com/blockcypher/gobcy) The `gobcy_test.go` file also shows most of the API calls in action.
+Speaking of API docs, you can check out [BlockCypher's documentation here](http://dev.blockcypher.com/).
+We've also heavily commented the code following Golang convention, so you might also find [the GoDoc quite useful.](http://godoc.org/github.com/blockcypher/gobcy) The `gobcy_test.go` file also shows most of the API calls in action.

 ## A Warning for 32-Bit Systems